TynesideGroup/adonuxt-4/README.md

 adonis seed
 ```

-At some point I will update this boiletplate to also include a simple Nuxt CRUD interface for this endpoint :smile:
+At some point I will update this boilerplate to also include a simple Nuxt CRUD interface for this endpoint :smile:

 ## Adonis Changes
 - No more `public` directory, use `resources/static` instead